AlphaSweater/Security-Bank-Portal/README.md

 ## 📝 Overview

 Security Bank Portal is a secure Node.js / Express prototype that lets users register, log in, and perform international transfers.
 The project focuses on real-world security practices: input validation with Joi and password hashing with Argon2.
 The README includes local HTTPS setup for a production-like environment during development.
+This prototype demonstrates secure full-stack design principles inspired by OWASP and NIST guidelines.
+It includes automated vulnerability scanning via SonarQube and implements defense-in-depth practices suitable for real-world banking environments.

 <br>